London Salary After Tax, Commute and Work Costs

 Zone 1–5£3,056~£66Starts to rival basic-rate tax impact for lower earners.
 Hybrid working most impactful here.

-Zone 1–6 (Heathrow incl.)£3,264~£71Illustrative estimate: versus Zone 1–2, a 5-day office pattern adds roughly £1,476 a year in transport costs before any employer subsidy or season-ticket support.
+Zone 1–6 (Heathrow incl.)£3,264~£71Illustrative estimate: versus Zone 1–2, a 5-day number of office days adds roughly £1,476 a year in transport costs before any employer subsidy or season-ticket support.

 London true-wage benchmarks in one table